How to Register a Company in Nepal (2026 Guide)

 File:

-VAT returns (if applicable)
+Income tax returns VAT returns (if applicable) Accounting Records

 Maintain proper financial statements and accounting books.